Blue-Ribbon Buttermilk Bread (Bread Machine + Oven-Baked)

 Conversely, if the dough is too dry, add one tablespoon of liquid at a time until the dough looks just right.
 Read more about this surprising secret to success with a bread machine here.

-• Turn the cylinder of dough over so you can see the smooth top.
-Drop it into a lightly greased 8½ x 4½-inch loaf pan or a 9 x 4 x 4-inch Pullman pan.
+Turn the cylinder of dough over to reveal the smooth top.
+Place it into a lightly greased 8½ x 4½-inch loaf pan or a 9 x 4 x 4-inch Pullman pan.
 Gently smoosh the dough with your palms to make it level throughout the pan.

-• Cover with a cheap shower cap or a tea towel.
-Let rise until peaking over the edge of the pan.
+• Second Rise: Cover with a cheap shower cap or a tea towel.
+Let rise until peeking over the edge of the pan.

-• Let cool for 5 minutes.
-Remove loaf from the pan and cool on a wire rack.
+• Cool: Let bread cool for 5 minutes.
+Remove the loaf from the pan and cool on a wire rack.
 To avoid squashing the loaf, let it cool at least 30 minutes before cutting.

 Notes